 Updates to the I&F continued throughout the development of the mitigation policy recommendations with assistance from DEC, CCS, and the TWGs.
 Refinements relied not only on established, reliable sources of data but also on the expertise of MAG and TWG members.
-When all input was finalized, the I&F was approved for use by the MAG and considered in its deliberations.
+When all input was finalized, the I&F was approved by the MAG.